praveen-hari/contemporary_education/README.md

 ## Deployment to GitHub Pages

-This site is configured for deployment to GitHub Pages.
+This site is configured for deployment to GitHub Page

 ### Steps to Deploy: